-The newest Roku device is a revamped Streaming Stick 4K
+Roku's latest device is a revamped Streaming Stick 4K

 The new Roku Streaming Stick 4K is a revamped Streaming Stick+ from 2018 with a faster processor, better Wi-Fi and a new slimmer design.

 Specifically, the device is 30 percent faster, while the Wi-Fi should reach further and connect to faster speeds, says Roku.
-In terms of picture quality updates, the new stick has support for Dolby Vision and HDR10+, so it’s up to modern standards and can compete with the best offers from Google and Amazon.
+In terms of picture quality updates, the new stick includes support for Dolby Vision and HDR10+, so it’s up to modern standards and can compete with similar devices offered by Apple, Google and Amazon.

 This stick also comes with the Roku Voice remote, which means that it will also be a universal remote and can control your TV’s volume and power.
 Plus, you can hold down a microphone button on the remote to use voice controls to find content quickly.
 With RokuOS 10.5, you can also search for content from apps and use the mic to type passwords letter-by-letter.

 Overall, the Roku Streaming Stick 4K sits at the top of the Roku lineup in Canada in terms of video quality, but it’s not as expensive as the Streambar.
 The new Streaming Stick 4K costs $70 in Canada.
-The device is going to be exclusive to Best Buy until 2022.
+The device will be exclusive to Best Buy until 2022.

 RokuOS 10.5